VitaliiPolishchuk/video-translator/README.md

 # video-translator

-Video translator that use GOOGLE text-to-speech, speech-to-text and translator API
+Video translator that use GOOGLE text-to-speech, speech-to-text and translator API,
-                          FFMPEG commands
+                          FFMPEG commands,
                           Python